prestsoftware/prest/CONTRIBUTING.md

 ## License

+Prest consists of two separate programs: the GUI and the core.
 While the core is licensed under the BSD 3-Clause license, the GUI has to be licensed under the GPL, due to the PyQt5 license.